Accredited courses from leading Australian universities, TAFEs and colleges

 Online Mental Health Courses

-Australia offers 31 online mental health courses courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 online mental health courses courses in 2026, ranging from Short Courses to Master's Degree.
 You can study online mental health courses fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 4 years to complete.
-Graduates commonly move into roles such as mental health case manager or wellbeing consultant, and some qualifications may be subsidised under state-funded or fee-free TAFE initiatives.
+Courses typically take 4 months to 4 years to complete.
+Graduates may progress into roles such as mental health case manager, mental health clinician, or wellbeing consultant in health and community services.

 20 Courses